-§ 751.
+§ 752.
 Interpreters for witnesses.

-751. (a) When a witness, including a witness who cannot communicate in the English language, is incapable of expressing himself concerning the matter so as to be understood by the judge and jury directly, an interpreter who can understand him shall be sworn to interpret for him.
+752. (a) When a witness is incapable of hearing or understanding the English language or is incapable of expressing himself so as to be understood directly, an interpreter whom he can understand and who can understand him shall be sworn to interpret for him.

-(b) The interpreter shall be appointed and compensated as provided in Article 2 (commencing with Section 730) of Chapter 3.
+(b) The interpreter may be appointed and compensated as provided in Article 2 (commencing with Section 730) of Chapter 3.

-§ 752.
+§ 753.
 Translators of writings.

-- 752. (a) When the written characters in a writing offered in evidence, including a writing in any language other than the English language, are incapable of being deciphered or understood by the judge and jury directly, a translator who can decipher the characters or understand the language shall be sworn to decipher or translate the writing. - (b) The translator shall be appointed and compensated as provided in Article 2 (commencing with Section 730) of Chapter 3.
+753. (a) When the written characters in a writing offered in evidence are incapable of being deciphered or understood directly, a translator who can decipher the characters or understand the language shall be sworn to decipher or translate the writing.

-§ 753.
+(b) The translator may be appointed and compensated as provided in Article2 (commencing with Section 730) of Chapter 3.

+§.754.
 Interpreters for deaf in criminal and commitment cases.

-- 753. (a) As used in this section, "deaf person" means a person with a hearing loss so great as to prevent his understanding normal spoken language with or without a hearing aid. - (b) In any criminal action where the defendant is a deaf person, all of the proceedings of the trial shall be interpreted to him in a language that he can understand by a qualified interpreter appointed by the court. - (c) In all cases where the mental condition of a person who is a deaf person is being considered and where such person may be committed to a mental institution, all of the court proceedings pertaining to him shall be interpreted to him in a language that he understands by a qualified interpreter appointed by the court.
+754. (a) As used in this section, "deaf person" means a person with a hearing loss so great as to prevent his understanding language spoken in a normal tone.

+(b) In any criminal action where the defendant is a deaf person, all of the proceedings of the trial shall be interpreted to him in a language that he understands by a qualified interpreter appointed by the court.

+(c) In any action where the mental condition of a deaf person is being considered and where such person may be committed to a mental institution, all of the court proceedings pertaining to him shall be interpreted to him in a -607- language that he understands by a qualified interpreter appointed by the court.